kmilodenisglez/model-identity-go/README.md

 # model-identity-go

-The main goal with this repo is to share common data transfer object / structs definitions for other repos of the fuel traceability project.
+The main goal with this repo is to share common data transfer object / structs definitions for other repos of the identity project.

 _technology_